General light-cone gauge approach to conformal fields and applications to scalar and vector fields: Introduction

-Thus, to cubic order in fields, we exhaust all commutation relations of the conformal algebra $so(d,2)$.
-Equations \rf{man-17122016-41} together with kinematical symmetry equations given in \rf{man-17122016-05}-\rf{man-17122016-30} provide the complete list of restrictions imposed by commutation relations of the conformal algebra on the densities $p_\smp3^-$, $j_\smp3^{-i}$, and $k_\smp3^-$.
-To select physically relevant densities $p_\smp3^-$, $j_\smp3^{-i}$, $k_\smp3^-$, i.e. to determine them uniquely, we use the light-cone locality condition.
-In other words we require the densities $p_\smp3^-$, $j_\smp3^{-i}$, and $k_\smp3^-$, to be polynomials in $\Po^i$.
-We now consider various interaction vertices for scalar and vector fields in turn.
+Thus, to cubic order in fields, we exhaust all commutators of the conformal algebra.
+Dynamical equations \rf{man-17122016-41} and kinematical equations \rf{man-17122016-05}-\rf{man-17122016-21} provide the complete list of restrictions imposed by commutators of the conformal algebra on the densities $p_\smp3^-$, $j_\smp3^{-i}$, and $k_\smp3^-$.